KPDwyer/KPDwyer.Github.io/_posts/2019-01-15-welcome-to-jekyll.markdown

 I've started to work through this problem - So far, I'm generating Animation Clips from the project folder: with the included gist, simply select a group of sprites, right-click and select `Generate Animation.`  The ideal workflow involves generating an AnimatorController in some root folder, as well as clips in each sub folder based on alphanumerically sorted sprites.
 I'll update as I go.

+Note:  Lots of assumptions in this code - it isn't written as a catch-all solution, merely a solution to my struggles in this domain.
+Lots of hardcoded values (samplerate is 12, everything loops, Animators are bound to a sprite named MainSprite, etc), but these are tweakable and should provide insight to those doing something similar.

 <script src="https://gist.github.com/KPDwyer/136eed21b6c21bcda9436df2c4447a6d.js"></script>